 If you are losing weight just by loosely tracking calories and protein why make your life more difficult by weighing all your food to the gram and stressing over your carbohydrate to fat ratio?
-If you are getting stronger every workout two to three times a week why plan a month of workouts where you are only scheduled to add weight on the bar once or twice a month?
+If you can get stronger two to three times a week why plan a month of workouts where you are only scheduled to add weight on the bar once or twice a month?

-Keep volume and intensity in appropriate range with scheduled weight increases to get stronger and stay injury free
+Keep volume and intensity in the appropriate range with scheduled weight increases to get stronger and help reduce the risk of injury.

 Getting stronger will improve every aspect of your life and should be a priority at an age.